Why cats scratch furniture (and how to redirect it)

 How to redirect scratching without drama

 - Place the scratcher where the problem happens.
-Next to the sofa corner for 1–2 weeks.
+Next to the sofa corner or in your cat’s favourite napping spot for the first few weeks.

 - Match the texture.
-If your sofa is fabric, try a tall sisal post + a cardboard scratcher.
+If your sofa is fabric, try a tall sisal post plus a cardboard scratcher or rug that feels similar under paw.

 - Make it “the best spot”.
-Sprinkle catnip (if your cat responds), add a toy, reward use.
+Sprinkle catnip (if your cat responds), attach a wand toy and reward your cat with treats or praise when they use the new post.

 What to buy (simple)